Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 Planning a drive across the border?
 Before you go, there's one critical thing most U.S. drivers overlook: your American car insurance policy will not protect you in Mexico.
 Mexican law requires all drivers — foreign tourists included — to carry auto liability insurance issued by a licensed Mexican insurer, and the consequences of driving without it can include vehicle impoundment, personal financial liability, and even jail time.

 The good news is that Mexican car insurance is affordable, easy to purchase online or at the border, and available in both short-term and annual options.
-In this guide, we'll break down exactly what coverage you need, how to buy it, how much it costs, and what your smartest move is whether you're heading to Cabo for a week or crossing regularly for work.
+In this guide, we'll break down exactly what coverage you need, how to buy it, how much it costs in 2026, and what your smartest move is whether you're heading to Cabo for a week or crossing regularly for work.

 Key Pinch Points

-• U.S. auto insurance is NOT valid in Mexico — you need a separate policy
+• U.S. auto insurance is NOT valid in Mexico — a separate policy is required

 • Driving uninsured in Mexico can result in jail and vehicle impoundment